tethysplatform/tethys/docs/installation/linux.rst

 .. note::

-  Although each Docker container seem to start instantaneously, it may take several minutes for the started containers to be fully up and running.
+  Although each Docker container appears to start instantaneously, it may take several minutes for the started containers to be fully up and running.

 What is Running